wenyenwei/zd_/README.md

 This should download all the required project dependencies.

+## Environment variables setup

+Copy the file `.env.example` to a new file named `.env` and fill in your zendesk authentication info accordingly (replace the whole braces).

+If you don't want to use your zendesk authentication info, you can simply view on heroku with my variables setup: https://boiling-garden-33930.herokuapp.com/

 # Running the app
 At this point you should be all good to go.
 In order to run the rails app, type the following: